karllhughes/learn/_posts/2020-11-24-logo-creation-tools.md

 ## Logo Creation and Design Tools

 **[FlatIcon](https://www.flaticon.com/)** ($0) - Free vector graphics and icons for use with attribution.
 Lots of great full-color logo elements here will be good for your startup's icon or on-page styles.

+**[Canva](https://www.canva.com/)** ($0) - I've fallen heavily into using Canva for designing social media and other design content.
+It's a great tool and the free tier is well worth trying.

 **[Looka Logo Maker](https://looka.com/logo-maker/)** ($20) - Looka uses artificial intelligence to instantly generate beautiful, unique logo ideas for your business.
 Once you narrow down the ones you like, you can tweak the design to your ideal preferences.